-Liquidity risk is the risk that the organization either does not have sufficient financial resources available to meet all its obligations and commitments as they fall due, or can only access these financial resources at an unreasonable cost.
-Liquidity risk exposure arises mainly from the deposit taking and borrowing activities, and to a lesser extent, significant drawdown of funds from previously contracted financing and purchase commitments.
+Liquidity risk is the risk that the organisation either does not have sufficient financial resources available to meet all its obligations and commitments as they fall due, or can only access these financial resources at an unreasonable cost.
+Liquidity risk exposure arises mainly from the deposit taking and borrowing activities and market disruption, and to a lesser extent, significant drawdown of funds from previously contracted financing and purchase commitments.
+Funding risk is the risk of ongoing ability to raise sufficient funds to finance actual and proposed business activities at a reasonable cost.
+Funding and liquidity risk are interrelated as improper funding risk management may lead to liquidity problem while insufficient liquidity risk management may also give rise to funding risk.

+The liquidity risk management of the Group is aligned with the New Liquidity Framework issued by Bank Negara Malaysia.
 The primary objective of the Group's liquidity risk management is to ensure the availability of sufficient funds at a reasonable cost to honour all financial commitments when they fall due.
+This objective is partly managed through maintenance of a portfolio of high-quality liquid assets to protect against adverse funding conditions and support day-to-day operations.
 The secondary objective is to ensure an optimal funding structure and to balance the key liquidity risk management objectives, which includes diversification of funding sources, customer base and maturity period.

-The Group Asset & Liability Committee ("GALCO") is the responsible governing body that approves the Group's liquidity management and strategies policies, and is responsible for setting liquidity limits, proposing liquidity risk policies and contingency funding plan, and practices to be in compliance with local regulatory requirements, and monitor liquidity on an ongoing basis.
-The Capital and Balance Sheet Management division and Group Risk functions propose and oversee the implementation of policies and other controls relating to the above risks.
+GALCO is the responsible governing body that approves the Group's liquidity management and strategies policies, and is responsible for setting liquidity limits, proposing liquidity risk policies and contingency funding plan, and practices to be in compliance with local regulatory requirements, and monitor liquidity on an ongoing basis.
+The Capital and Balance Sheet Management division and Group Risk Management propose and oversee the implementation of policies and other controls relating to the above risks.

-In the event of actual liquidity crisis occurring, a Contingency Funding Plan provides a formal process to identify a liquidity crisis and detailing responsibilities among the relevant departments to ensure orderly execution of procedures to restore the liquidity position and confidence in the organization.
+The Group has put in place a Contingency Funding Plan to identify early warning signals of possible liquidity problem.
+The Contingency Funding Plan also sets out the detailed responsibilities among the relevant departments in the event of actual liquidity crises occurring to ensure orderly execution of procedures to restore the liquidity position and confidence in the organization.

 Stress testing is undertaken to assess and plan for the impact for various scenarios which may put the Group's liquidity at risk.
-The stress testing output contributes to the development of the liquidity risk limits and the Group's contingence funding plan.
+The stress testing output contributes to the development of the liquidity risk limits and the Group's Contingency Funding Plan.

 The Group stresses the importance of customer deposit accounts as a source of funds to finance lending to customers.
-They are monitored using the advances to deposit ratio, which compares loans and advances to customers as a percentage of customer deposit accounts, together with term funding with a remaining term to maturity in excess of one year.
+They are monitored using the adjusted loans/financing to deposit ratio ("LDR"), which compares loans/financing and advances to customers as a percentage of customer deposit accounts, together with term funding with a remaining term to maturity in excess of three years.